fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • Miscarriage rates are higher for obese women v

-• Fertility treatment costs for “obese non-ovulating women” are 100% higher than “normal weight non-ovulating women” vi
+• Fertility treatment costs for “obese non-ovulating women” are 100% higher than for “normal weight non-ovulating women” vi

 Male fertility and weight